HALE PA‘I/PRINTING MUSEUM:

 In 1837, construction began on a new building, which would provide a permanent home for the school’s press.
 Fieldstone was gathered from the surrounding hillsides, timbers were cut from forests on the opposite side of the island and laboriously hauled to the site.
 Lime for mortar was made down at the shoreline by burning coral that had been culled from offshore reefs.
 The result was a strong, pitched-roof, two- room house that served the school for more than a century.

 In the Printing House, seminary scholars composed a classic work of ancient Hawaiian history and traditions entitled “Moolelo Hawaii.”
 David Malo, one of the seminary’s first students and Native Hawaiian scholars, contributed to the historical part of the book and is listed as its author.
 An original 1838 publication is on display in today’s museum.
-Students printed the Hawaiian Kingdom’s first paper currency as well as manuscripts, which are also displayed.
+Students printed the Hawaiian Kingdom’s first paper currency, examples of which are also displayed.